-Building upon students growing in their ability to innovate comes growth mindset.
+Building upon Learners growing in their ability to innovate comes growth mindset.
 A growth mindset is the idea that with dedication and effort we can improve our intelligence.
 Growth mindset increases motivation, innovation and productivity.

 Skill development comes thick and fast to those learning coding.
-Students have a real-time feedback loop that tells them their skills are developing.
+Learners have a real-time feedback loop that tells them their skills are developing.
 When a student attempts to write a small program, they know if it works as soon as they execute the code.
 Within this framework the student can try many different angles, can self-improve, can quickly seek help from the internet and if all else fails, ask for help from the teacher.
-Notice how once the student has been given a task, the last helping hand they ask for is the teachers.
+Notice how once the student has been given a task, the last helping hand they ask for is the educators.
 The teacher only needs to guide the student to the correct path.